 Product development team roles can be divided into several groups:

-- Marketing: marketing research is usually conducted before new product development begins to identify a target market, competitors, and potential pitfalls; also, these product team specialists create the marketing strategy and determine the positioning of the product;
+• Marketing: marketing research is usually conducted before new product development begins to identify a target market, competitors, and potential pitfalls; also, these specialists create the marketing strategy and determine the positioning of the product;

-So, a short answer to the question 'what does the product team do' is everything from the research to a product launch.
+So, a short answer to the question 'What does the product team do' is everything from research to a product launch.

-The product team usually works on the concept, positioning and mission.
+The product development team usually works on the concept, positioning, and mission.
 This becomes a starting point for creating a development strategy and algorithm.
-Prototyping could also be one of the product teams' tasks.
+Prototyping could also be one of the teams' tasks.
 It helps to identify whether all team members are on the same page and whether the product meets project goals and expectations.

 At this point, everything can be changed, improved, or fixed.
-The next step is to create a great product for the market.
+The next step is to create an excellent product for the market.

-Product teams are also responsible for comprehensive testing, final troubleshooting and bug fixing, and market launch.
-The release is not the end of the product life cycle, it may also include support and maintenance, updates, new version development, and removal from the market.
+Engineering teams are responsible for comprehensive testing, final troubleshooting and bug fixing, and market launch.
+The release is not the end of the product life cycle, and it may also include support and maintenance, updates, new version development, and removal from the market.

 While you can use different teams for each crucial stage of the product development process, finding the best-fitting cross-functional team is much preferable.